 Without getting into the weeds of audio production, there were three easily fixable problems with the talent show.
 First, it didn’t look as though Loosey got in-ear monitors.
 For a song that loud and that high in her range, not having her track in her ears was a major detriment – especially because she was singing to a (probably auto-tuned) vocal already on the track.

 On top of that, the production team didn’t give Loosey the benefit of any compression on her vocal.
 Basically, when we’re listening to an Ariana Grande record, her voice always seems like it’s about the same volume.
 Are her wild whistle-tones screechingly loud or whisper-quiet?
 We’ll never know, because compression flattens the volume dynamics of a performance down to the tiniest range possible so an entire song maintains a similar volume.

+Loosey didn’t get a single ounce of that on her vocal.
 As a result, whenever Loosey sang with major power, not only was her volume LOUD, production let it “clip” – which means her volume exceeded the volume limit of the system, so it just created distortion.
-I doubt it even sounded like that in the room, because it’s not Loosey’s job to moderate her volume as the singer – it’s the job of the audio engineer.
+Loosey shouldn’t have to worry about that, because it’s not Loosey’s job to moderate her volume as a singer in a professional environment – it’s the job of the audio engineer.